s22s/rasterframes-book/README.md

-# RasterFrames-book
+# RasterFrames User Manual and Tutorials

-RasterFrames-book is a repository containing examples and tutorials for the [RasterFrames library](https://github.com/locationtech/rasterframes).
-The docs cover Scala and Python, and are in Jupyter Notebook format, using the "spylon" kernel for Scala and the "python3" kernel for Python.
+This repository contains examples and tutorials for the [RasterFrames Spark Library](https://github.com/locationtech/rasterframes).
+The documentation covers both Scala and Python, and are in Jupyter Notebook format.
+The "spylon" Jupyter kernel is used for Scala and the "python3" kernel for Python.

-Before building the container, the RasterFrames repository must be cloned and the `docker-compose.yml` file in RasterFrames must be changed to add the volume containing the cloned repo.
-Once the docker image is built, navigate to `rasterframes/deployment/docker/jupyter`.
-Once in this directory, run
+## Generating HTML

+To build the documentation, clone this repository, and run:

+    cd rasterframes-book
-    docker run --rm -v ***Volume path here*** s22s/rasterframes-notebooks ./build_docs all
+    docker run --rm -v $PWD:/home/jovyan/work s22s/rasterframes-notebooks ./build_docs all

 This will build all the docs, placing them into `_build` and `Scala/_build` in your volume.
 It is possible to build just the Python or Scala docs by specifying the language as an argument to `build_docks` instead of `all`.

-## Generating HTML
+## Preview HTML

+To Preview the results, run:

+    (cd _build/; python3 -m http.server)

+and point your browser go to [http://localhost:8000/]().

+## Details

 This project uses `nbsphinx` to convert `.ipynb` files to `.html`.
 The table of contents is located in `index.rst`.
 Files added to the table of contents will automatically be linked to and have their markdown subsections linked to as well.